fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Show us the balance in the deposit form.
 Input data and actions: We introduce a correct username and password : jsmith@demo.io-Demo123!.
 We click submit the form and after sign in we click on "deposit", and select the account Individual Checking.
 Expected Result: Let us sign in, take us to the Bank's deposit form and after clicking the account show us the balance.
-Obtained Result: The webapp took us to the dashboard allowing us the access and then took us to the new deposit form, after clicking the account it displayed the balance correctly.

 38)
 Title : Should show a balance when selecting the account Individual Savings